 So I'm interested in understanding the relationship between the language produced by humans and our social identities.
 By social identities, I mean our relationships with other people, whether those are the people we are speaking to in a particular interaction, or our relationships to all the other people in our society, and every relationship in between, including relationships with ourselves.
 I've been particularly interested in gender identity and language, specifically men's identities and language, which was the subject of my dissertation.
 In this vein, I have also been investigating how dominant or hegemonic (young white male middle class heterosexual) identities are linguistically performed, and how these performances (re)create structure and power in society.
 When I was in Sydney in 1996-1999, I also became interested in the role of ethnic identity and migration in the actuation and spread of linguistic change in Australian English.
 Currently, I am beginning a project to describe and explain variation and change in what is locally called 'Pittsburghese' with Barbara Johnstone.
 There are lots of papers available at academia.edu.

-If you worry about credentials, I'm an associate professor in the Linguistics Department at the University of Pittsburgh.
+If you worry about credentials, I'm a professor Linguistics Department at the University of Pittsburgh.
 I received my PhD from Georgetown University, and my BA in Linguistics from the University of Pennsylvania.

 The "F" in my name stands for Fabius, my family on my maternal grandfather's side.
 It's a Big Dutch Family.
 Look us up in the Nederlands Patriciaat.
 I don't think we're related to the Roman dictator who chased Hannibal around Italy about 2300 years ago, but who knows, it was a long time ago.